Skip to main content

 • Analog output – This pin gives an output continuous in voltage which varies based on the concentration of gas that is applied to the gas sensor.

-As discussed earlier the output of a gas sensor alone will be very small (in mV) so an external circuit has to be used in order to get a digital high low output from the sensor.
-For this purpose, a comparator (LM393), adjustable potentiometer, some resistors and capacitors are used.
+As discussed earlier the output of a gas sensor alone will be very small (in mV) so an external circuit has to be used in order to get a digital high-low output from the sensor.
+For this purpose, a comparator (LM393), an adjustable potentiometer, and some resistors and capacitors are used.

 The purpose of LM393 is to get the output from the sensor, compare it with a reference voltage and display whether the output is logically high or not.
 Whereas the purpose of the potentiometer is to set the required threshold value of the gas above which the digital output pin should go high.